NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 similar to the number of interest points, and it should be large if the poses are resampled very finely (see next section).

-Anchor points can be used only with linescan cameras, so without frame cameras as inputs (:numref:`jitter_linescan_frame_cam`).

 The relevant options are ``--num-anchor-points``, ``--num-anchor-points-per-tile``, ``--anchor-weight``, ``--anchor-dem``, and ``--num-anchor-points-extra-lines``.
 An example is given in